MicrosoftDocs/navdevitpro-content-pr/fin-graph/api/dynamics_update_salesinvoiceline.md

 ms.author: solsen
 ---

-# PATCH Sales Invoice Line Method
+# Update sales invoice line
 Update the properties of a salesInvoiceLine object for Dynamics 365 for Financials.

 ## HTTP request